We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 That means that, whether it's where you live or work, if you often park your vehicle for several hours a day in one of these hotspots, you can expect higher insurance premiums compared to drivers who park in neighbourhoods with significantly lower theft rates.

-In 2024 alone, Canada recorded a staggering $8.5 billion in insured losses from severe weather events, making it the most expensive year on record.
-Toronto felt its fair share of that damage, especially during two significant summer storms that caused major flash flooding across parts of the city, costing over $1.1 billion in insured damage throughout Ontario.
+The IBC states that the increasing frequency of catastrophic weather events is raising insurance premiums all across Canada.
+Toronto is no exception.
+In 2024 alone, Canada recorded $8.5 billion in insured losses from severe weather events, making it the most expensive year on record.
+Toronto felt its fair share of that damage, especially during two significant summer storms that caused major flash flooding across parts of the city, costing nearly $1 billion in insured damage throughout Ontario.

 These storms lead to heavy downpours overwhelming sewers, leaving cars stranded on major routes like the Don Valley Parkway and Gardiner Expressway, and damaging countless vehicles parked in low-lying areas.
 On top of that, sudden hailstorms and ice storms in the winter months have also led to more vehicle claims in recent years.